Aaronius/layout-observer/README.md

 # Layout Observer

-Layout Observer watches for a smattering of events and mutations and notifies you when it has detected something that may have affected the layout of a web page (something has moved or changed size).
+Layout Observer watches for a smattering of events and mutations and notifies you when it has detected something that may have affected the layout of a web page (something may have moved or changed size).

 ## Installation